-Class hours: 2 lecture and 6 lab Prereq: Acceptance into the second level of the Nursing program.
-Concurrent enrollment in NURS 254 and NURS 255.
+Class hours: 2 lecture and 6 lab Prereq: Acceptance into the second level of NURS program.
 "C" or higher in or concurrent enrollment in PHRM 203, MICR 130, and MICR 140.

-Description: Study of fundamental theory and practice of psychiatric/ mental health nursing.
+Description: This course is a study of fundamental theory and practice of psychiatric/mental health nursing.
 The practice is concerned with the dynamics of human behavior and the therapeutic interpersonal relationship of the nurse and the patient individually and in groups.
 Guided clinical experiences with hospitalized and non-hospitalized persons with a wide range of emotional responses to life situations are provided.